manwar/theweeklychallenge/content/blog/read-large-file.md

 So what's going on?

-Could it be we ignoring the incomplete or blank lines?
+Could it be that we are ignoring the incomplete or blank lines?

 Let's catch that too.